Medical Tourism Statistics 2026: Latin America Costs, Market Size & Trends

 Quality & Accreditation Statistics

-JCI (Joint Commission International) accreditation is the gold standard for international healthcare facilities.
-Here’s how Latin America compares:
+JCI (Joint Commission International) accreditation is the most widely recognised international standard for healthcare facilities.
+Here’s how Latin America compares (counts from the official JCI directory, August 2026):

 JCI-Accredited Facilities by Country:

-• Mexico: 9 facilities (including Médica Sur with Mayo Clinic affiliation)
+• Mexico: 19 facilities (including Médica Sur, a Mayo Clinic Care Network member)

 • Costa Rica: 2 facilities (Hospital CIMA, Clínica Bíblica)